Brittany Simpson, MD

 Neonatal and Pediatric Hospitalist, Perinatal Institute, Hospital Medicine

 Nationally, I am on the steering committee for the Global Health sub-section of the Association of Pediatric Program Directors.
 I am a contributing author for PEARLS (procedures for GH), SPACK (pre-departure) and the forthcoming IPACK (immigrant health) through the Midwest Consortium.
 Locally I am the creator and editor of the Newborn parent education guides created to address parent education disparities.
 I lead the annual Helping Babies Survive courses in Cincinnati and continue to teach HBS courses around the world.
-I founded and lead the Su Casa-pediatric resident partnership and am the faculty adviser for the immigrant-refugee health interest group in the CCHMC Pediatric Residency program.
+I founded and lead the Su Casa-pediatric resident partnership and am the faculty adviser for the immigrant-refugee health interest group in the Cincinnati Children's Pediatric Residency program.

 Meera Kotagal, MD